appcues/appcues-android-sdk/README.md

 Initializing the SDK requires you to provide two values: `APPCUES_ACCOUNT_ID` and `APPCUES_APPLICATION_ID`.
 These values can be obtained from your [Appcues settings](https://studio.appcues.com/settings/account).
 Refer to the help documentation on [Registering your mobile app in Studio](https://docs.appcues.com/article/848-registering-your-mobile-app-in-studio) for more information.

-#### Supporting Debugging and Experience Previewing
+#### Supporting Builder Preview and Screen Capture

 During installation, follow the steps outlined in [Configuring the Appcues URL Scheme](https://github.com/appcues/appcues-android-sdk/blob/main/docs/URLSchemeConfiguring.md).
-This is necessary for the optimal Appcues builder experience, to support debugging and experience preview.
+This is necessary for the complete Appcues builder experience, supporting experience preview, screen capture and debugging.
 Refer to the [Debug Guide](https://github.com/appcues/appcues-android-sdk/blob/main/docs/Debugging.md) for details about using the Appcues debugger.

 ### Identifying Users